 They are looking to reform industry practices by banishing the most intrusive types of ads, such as those that force you to wait a pre-set amount of time before you can move past them or automatically play sound or take-up too much of your screen, interrupting your overall user experience of the website you’re visiting.

-Companies in the coalition are discussing a range of ideas, including the pre-installation of a selective ad-blocker on web browsers to effectively prohibit these forms of advertising from the Internet.
+Companies in the coalition are discussing a range of ideas, including the pre-installation of a selective ad-blocker on web browsers to create browsers that effectively block ads by prohibiting these forms of advertising from the Internet.

-It might seem like an act of self-immolation for advertisers and agencies to embrace ad-blocker in any form, but there may be a silver lining to the stormy ad-blocker cloud.
+It might seem like an act of self-immolation for advertisers and agencies to embrace ad-blockers in any form, but there may be a silver lining to the stormy ad-blocker cloud.

 Given that one of the primary reasons people are deploying ad-blockers in rising numbers is due to the ads making websites slower and harder to navigate, if the advertising industry can block the worst offending types of advertising then perhaps people will no longer see a need to employ blanket ad-blocker tools.